Insurance Home Insurance

 nataba/Adobe happy dogs sitting side by side

-If you’re a dog lover, you likely won’t let your insurance policy dictate which dog breed you own — you’ll simply prepare yourself financially and shop around for another company that will cover you, even if you have to pay a higher rate.
+If you’re a dog lover, you likely won’t let your insurance policy dictate which dog breed you own — you’ll simply need to shop around for another company that will cover you, even if you have to pay a higher rate.

 Do your research when searching for an insurance company.
 Some companies, like State Farm, don’t ask for dog-breed information in their questionnaires.
-So, if you are trying to find an insurance policy while also saving money, you still have options.
+So, if you want to keep more cash in your wallet, you still have options.